gauravmeena0708/logsec/pages/ELL884 NLP.md

 	- Laplace-Smoothed bigrams
 		- Bigrams which appeared lot of time -> their freq is decreased after smoothening
 	- Backoff and interpolation
+	- Stupid Back off
+	- when some unigram etc are not in training but are their in test case
+		- unk token